johnwalicki/node-red-orion-onyx-workshop/PART3.md

-# Install the Orion mobile app and and Pair the Onyx
+# Install the Orion mobile app and Pair the Onyx

 # Requirements